Armenia accuses Turkey of shooting down warplane | DW | 29.09.2020

 Turkish President Recep Tayyip Erodgan's top press aid Fahrettin Altun called the claim "absolutely untrue."

+Armenia's Foreign Ministry denied shelling the region, and said the reports would justify Azerbaijan "expanding the geography of hostilities, including the aggression against the Republic of Armenia."

+Read more: Armenia-Azerbaijan clashes leave several dead in worst hostilities in years

-Meanwhile, the Azeria Prosecutor's office said that 12 civilians have been killed and 35 wounded by Armenian fire.
+Meanwhile, the Azerbaijani Prosecutor's office said that 12 civilians have been killed and 35 wounded by Armenian fire.
 The statement marked a sharp rise in reported civilian casualties.

+Dozens more have been killed or wounded since clashes broke out.
+Nagorno-Karabakh lies within Azerbaijan but has been under the control of ethnic Armenian forces backed by the Armenian government since 1994.